Abdelaziz-Mahdi/GS-Bootstrap/README.md

 # 📖 Global-Summit <a name="about-project"></a>

-**Global-Summit** Is a website can be used for confranse or glopbal events and runs smoothly on different devices and screen sizes
+**Global-Summit** Is a website that can be used for conference or global events and runs smoothly on different devices and screen sizes

 ## 🛠 Built With <a name="built-with"></a>

 ### Tech Stack <a name="tech-stack"></a>

-Built useing Bootstrap and font awesome.
+Developed using JavaScript and Bootstrap.

 <!-- Features -->